instructor-ai/instructor/docs/blog/posts/writer-support.md

 ## Getting Started

-Using Writer with `instructor` is straightforward

 First, install `instructor` with Writer support by running `pip install instructor[writer]` in your terminal.
-Then, head over to [writer.com](https://writer.com) to sign up for Writer access and get an API key.
+Then, head over to [Writer](https://writer.com) to sign up for Writer access and get an API key.

 <!-- more -->